 Sustainability

-Our Commitment to Planetary Health: As we prepare to “Meet the Promise of Tomorrow”, SGIM is building its strategic approach regarding planetary health education, advocacy, and meeting sustainability.
+Our Commitment to Planetary Health: SGIM is building its strategic approach regarding planetary health education, advocacy, and meeting sustainability.
 As part of this initiative, SGIM leaders and our Environmental Health Interest group have identified the need for increased program content on climate change and environmental justice at the national conference alongside increased sustainability measures in all that we do onsite.

 What SGIM is Doing